DanielBMarkham/Info-Ops/manuscript/chapter8.md

 The **Trigger** tells us why the actor(s) need to do this thing that our target system is helping them with.
 The magic prefix here is "When"

-**When** a person comes into our office for dental work, **As a** receptionist, **I need to** validate their insurance **So that** we know we'll get paid before we start the work. **Alternate outcomes are** customers paying cash up front if they don't have insurance but can afford it, customers being referred to other dental offices if their insurance coverage doesn't apply here, or customers getting a new appointment to allow time for the insurance paperwork to process if the qualify but can't get the approval right away.
+**When** a person comes into our office for dental work, **As a** receptionist, **I need to** validate their insurance **So that** we know we'll get paid before we start the work. **Alternate outcomes are** customers paying cash up front if they don't have insurance but can afford it, customers being referred to other dental offices if their insurance coverage doesn't apply here, or customers getting a new appointment to allow time for the insurance paperwork to process if they qualify but can't get the approval right away.

 The trigger is the thing that kicks all the action off.
 If the trigger occurs, then rest of this behavior has to occur as well.